cloudflare/workers-docs/content/tutorials/build-a-todo-list/_index.md

 - A Cloudflare account, and access to the API keys for that account
 - A Wrangler installation running locally on your machine, and access to the command-line

-If you don't have those things quite yet, don't worry.
-We'll walk through each of them and make sure we're ready to go, before you start creating your application.

-You'll need to get your Cloudflare API keys to deploy code to Cloudflare Workers: see ["Finding your Cloudflare API keys"](/quickstart/api-keys) for a brief guide on how to find them.
+You'll also need to get your Cloudflare API keys to deploy code to Cloudflare Workers: see ["Finding your Cloudflare API keys"](/quickstart/api-keys) for a brief guide on how to find them.

 _Note: Workers KV is only available to users with a paid Workers plan._